apache/flink/docs/content/docs/connectors/datastream/kinesis.md

 to setup Kinesis streams.

 ## Configuring Access to Kinesis with IAM
-Make sure to create the appropriate IAM policy to allow reading / writing to / from the Kinesis streams.
+Make sure to create the appropriate IAM policy to allow reading from / writing to the Kinesis streams.
 See examples [here](https://docs.aws.amazon.com/streams/latest/dev/controlling-access.html).

 Depending on your deployment you would choose a different Credentials Provider to allow access to Kinesis.
 By default, the `AUTO` Credentials Provider is used.